QTNano/Cluster-Assembler/README.md

 HAVE FUN and if you have found our codes useful in your research, please remember to cite our work using the following reference:

-Raphael Bühler, Max Schütz, Karla F. Andriani, Marcos G. Quiles, João Paulo A. de Mendonça, Vivianne K. Ocampo-Restrepo, Christian Gemel, Juarez L. F. Da Silva, Roland A. Fischer. **Living Libraries of Mixed Metal Clusters** (2024).
+Raphael Bühler, Max Schütz, Karla F. Andriani, Marcos G. Quiles, João Paulo A. de Mendonça, Vivianne K. Ocampo-Restrepo, Johannes Stephan, Sophia Ling, Samia Kahlal, Jean-Yves Saillard, Christian Gemel, Juarez L. F. Da Silva, Roland A. Fischer. **Living Libraries of Mixed Metal Clusters** (2024).